 When you have that understanding, then you create a deeper level of trust.
 With that trust, you will find that professional relationships are much easier to form.

-Learning a second language, especially Spanish, is difficult for many people at first.
+Learning a second language, specifically Spanish, is difficult for many people at first.
 There is a struggle that goes on in the mind, trying to enforce a native language over the second language.
 As with any skill, the more you practice a second language, the more confident you will be in speaking, thinking, and writing it in the future.

-Are you looking for specialized Spanish training? police officer, correction officer, 9-1-1 dispatch, animal control, firefighter, EMT’s, park rangers check out this online Spanish training that puts you in the driver’s seat.
+Are you looking for specialized Spanish training?
+Police officer, correction officer, 9-1-1 dispatch, animal control, firefighter, EMT’s, park rangers check out this online Spanish training that puts you in the driver’s seat.